presnick/ProgramsInformationPeople/_sources/Requests/requests_details.rst

     the license is included in the section entitled "GNU Free Documentation License".

+.. _requests_details_chap:

 More Details of the Requests Module
 ===================================

+Once we run requests.get, we get a response object.
+It's an instance of a class called Response that is defined in the requests module.
+We won't look at it's definition.
+Indeed, we haven't even learned how to define our own classes at this point in the course.
+Think of it as analogous to the Turtle class.
+Each instance of the class has some attributes; different instances have different values for the same attribute.
+All instances can also invoke certain methods that are defined for the class.

-One we run requests.get, we get a response object.
-It's an instance of a class defined in the requests module.
-Previously, we saw that the response object has an attribute (instance variable) text, which contains the body of the contents, after any HTTP headers.
-The response objects have some other useful attributes and methods that we can access.
+Previously, we saw that a response object has an attribute (instance variable) *.text*, which contains the contents of the page, the stuff after all the HTTP headers.
+Response objects have some other useful attributes and methods that we can access.
 A few are used and explained below.
 Others will be introduced in later chapters.

 .. sourcecode:: python